 To help you and your family enjoy happy and safe digital lives the Vodafone Digital Parenting website is regularly updated with articles and expert advice.
 There are plenty of resources and support to help you make the right digital choices for your family.

-Well done to the pupils in Years 2 to 6 who worked hard to rewrite the Queenswell Federation Online Safety Rules.
-We are so proud of their suggestions to keep each other safe online.
-Please remind your child/ren to use the new rules to help keep themselves, their friends and family safe when they are online.
+Please remind your child/ren to use the school's online safety rules to help keep themselves, their friends and family safe when they are online.

 Mrs Smith's Top Online Safety Tips